Contact us on WhatsApp: +33 6 95 73 52 90

 • Seal the box properly: Reinforce all openings with heavy-duty packing tape to prevent accidental openings.

 • Label the package clearly: Include both the sender’s and recipient’s full names, addresses, and phone numbers.
-You’ll find more details about French address formatting below.
+Please find more details about French address system below.

 Prepare your declaration form